Vagueken/Netflix-Movies-and-TV-Shows-Clustering-Unsupervised/README.md

 <p>Once obtained the required insights from the EDA, we start with Pre-processing the text data by removing the punctuation, and, stop words.
 This filtered data is passed through TF - IDF Vectorizer since we are conducting a text-based clustering and the model needs the data to be vectorized in order to predict the desired results.</p>

 <p>Finally, K–Means clustering is utilized to form distinct clusters with similar data points.</p>
+<p>A content based recommender system was built using the similarity matrix obtained after using cosine similarity.
+This recommender system will make 10 recommendations to the user based on the type of show they watched.</p>